 (763) 516-8068

 The Institute for Eastern Christian Studies provides dialogue and does not necessarily represent the position of each faculty member.
-We are creating conversation to look at some of the challenges that the Church has at this time.
+We are creating conversation to look at some of the challenges and opportunities that the Church has at this time.

 Copyright © 2024 Institute FECS - All Rights Reserved.